Comstock Park, Mich. -- The first thing you notice when you meet West Michigan Whitecaps (Single A) outfielder Steven Moya is how big he is.

 Moya is the oldest of three children.
 His sisters are 17 and 18.
 He admitted it is tough to be away from his family and live on his own.

-"It's hard because you are far from your family and you have to figure out how you're going to eat.
-You have to go on your own to the store and ask for your food," Moya said.
-"Whatever you need, you got to do it alone.
+"It's hard because you are far from your family and you have to figure out how you're going to eat, you have to go on your own to the store and ask for your food," Moya said.
+"Whatever you need, you gotta do it alone.
 You don't have a lot of help.

 "You have to work.
 It's the life.
 If you want to get to the big leagues, you've got to sacrifice."